 Cryptocurrency exchange Binance has launched its own debit card that allows holders to pay for goods and services with crypto coins, providing a fiat gateway into the asset class.
-If you want to buy a coffee directly from your exchange wallet, shopping online or paying bills, this card is the answer to that wish, Binance said.
+If you want to buy a coffee directly from your exchange wallet, shopping online, or paying bills, this card is the answer to that wish, Binance said.

-Binance debit card works just the same as any other bank card, except it isn’t linked to a mobile banking app, but to a crypto wallet.
+Binance debit card works just the same as any other bank card, except it isn’t linked to a mobile banking app, but a crypto wallet.

 Binance lets clients top-up their card with funds through the Binance Card App and then convert their crypto holdings to fiat within seconds, which can be spent at over 46 million Visa merchants worldwide.
 As such, the card doesn’t directly connect to the platform’s customer account.

 Clients can pre-select the digital wallet they want to debit when they fund the card balance.
 The latter can currently hold only two digital currencies, namely Bitcoin and Binance’s native token BNB.